dereuromark/cakephp-ide-helper/docs/Annotations.md

 Note that freshly [baking](https://github.com/cakephp/bake) your code will result in similar results, but often times there is already existing code, and re-baking it is not an option then usually.
-And of course it also keeps your manually added or modified code annotated.
+And of course, it also keeps your manually added or modified code annotated.

 ## Important options to start with
 The following will be defined under `IdeHelper` key of `app.php` config: